 - Juice of half a lemon (Do not use that Real Lemon shit.
 The guilty parties know who they are.)

-- 1 spoonful of honey (Again, use the real stuff, not highly processed syrup that comes in a teddy bear squeeze bottle)
+- 1 spoonful of honey (Please use the real stuff, not highly processed syrup that comes in a teddy bear squeeze bottle.)

 - 1-1.5 ounces of spiced whisky